1000 E. University Ave.

 1994 Mortar Board Teaching Award

-1994 Award for Outstanding Merit in Research, College of A&S
+1994 Award for Outstanding Merit in Research, University of Wyoming

 1993 Faculty Development Award, College of Arts and Sciences